Skip to content

 “Yes, Master.
 Our governor is a most generous benefactor and the town provides more than enough food.
 But not all cows produce equal milk.
 At this age, some grow tall before they grow thick.”

-Autumn, an eladrin elf, stepped into the stirrup and swung his leg over the saddle.
+Autumn stepped into the stirrup and swung his leg over the saddle.
 If things took a turn, he would be in the middle of it.
 The overseer himself wasn’t particularly deadly, but his armed bodyguard would kill to protect him.
 He trusted that Hunter was a good shot.
 But for at least a few moments, it would be two-on-one and Autumn, unarmed, would be face to face with steel.

 The small eladrin was much younger than Hunter.
 He had less experience with the ungodly noise of human settlements and did not, in the least, care for it.
 How a species so practically deaf could accomplish so much absolutely baffled him.
 Individually, he had some sympathy for humans.
 Collectively, he found them offensive.

 Always, with these people, there was something.
 Today . . . it was coughing.
 If they couldn’t hear it, they were impaired.
 If they were ignoring it, they were heartless.
 Children were rare in The Wood.
 They were precious.
-Humans, strangely, seemed to take their children for granted.
+Humans seemed to take their children for granted.
 They were always coughing, their noses were always running, and nobody seemed to bother about it.

 Autumn knew his assignment.
 He understood every detail of their plan.
 He knew that straying from the plan could be fatal, but he also knew that, as the one in the middle, the person in greatest danger, he had the power to make changes.